Guide to Packaged Bees 2022

 Step 4: Pick-Up Day Process

-The Bee Box storefront is located at 4765 J Street, Sacramento, CA 95819 - it is on the corner of Jst and 48th in East Sacramento.
+The Bee Box storefront is located at 4765 J Street, Sacramento, CA 95819 - it is on the corner of J Street and 48th in East Sacramento.
 It is recommend that when you arrive, you park in the back parking lot (access on 48th street).
-This will make it much easier to transport your bees to your car, as you will be exiting out of the back of the building.
+This will make it much easier to transport your bees to your car, since street parking can be tricky.
 You will enter the store via the front door (located on J street.)

 Please ensure you arrive at least 10 minutes before your scheduled pick-up time.
 This will allow time for you to browse the store for any last minute supplies, check-in, and pay the remainder of your deposit if need be.
 Once you are checked in, you will be escorted back to the pick-up area where we will have the Packaged Bee Installation Video available for viewing, you will pick-up your sugar corks, and you will be able to ask the beekeeper any last minute questions.
-Once you are handed your package(s), you will exit through the back of the building and head home to start your beehive!
+Once you are handed your package(s), you will need to exit the store and head home to start your beehive!

 It is important to note that once you are checked in, you cannot re-enter the store until you have exited with your packaged, securely placed it in your car, and re-enter through the front of the store.
 Please purchase any supplies that may be needed before checking in.